 1. Research prospects

 Research is by far the most important step in sales prospecting.
-Thorough research ensures that you only qualify those leads which can benefit from or have a need for your product/ service.
+Thorough research ensures that you only qualify those leads who can benefit from or have a need for your product/ service.

 The research includes understanding the needs of the organization and the industry.
 It also involves determining if the prospect is in a decision-making position in their organization, deciding how to connect with them, etc.